AMD sees $2.13 billion in Q4 revenue thanks to Ryzen and Radeon refreshes

 The big chip maker announced non-GAAP earnings per share was 32 cents on revenue of $2.13 billion.
 Analysts expected EPS of 31 cents on revenue of $2.11 billion.
 The revenue bump came from computing and graphics sales, partially offset by lower enterprise, embedded, and semi-custom chips.
 The latter includes chips for video game consoles, which are being refreshed later this year.

-That sets up a big question as to whether AMD is gaining market share on Intel has it has for the previous eight quarters, or if Intel has stopped the losses and is taking some market share back.
+That sets up a big question as to whether AMD is gaining market share on Intel, as it has for the previous eight quarters, or if Intel has stopped the losses and is taking some market share back.
 Bob Swan, CEO of Intel, said last week that Intel is regaining share in his own earnings call.
 The last time I checked, both companies can’t be gaining share in a two-company market.

 In after-hours trading, AMD’s stock price is down 3% to $48.79 a share, presumably because AMD’s outlook for the first quarter isn’t as strong as analysts expected.